hanskarlo/arm-project/arm_move_group/readme.md

 ## Description

-This package contains the nodes that utilize the Move Group Interface C++ API to generate pose targets from a custom topic interface.
+This package contains the node that utilize the Move Group Interface C++ API to generate pose targets from a custom topic interface.

 ## Features